PrincetonUniversity/HPC_R_Workshop/05_parallel_fork/README.md

-that are part of the built-in `parallel` library, which builds on two older packages (`multicore` and `snow`). `snow` still exists and has MPI and sockets cluster implementations (though the former has been problematic with OpenMPI 2.0 so I do not recommend it).
+that are part of the built-in `parallel` library, which builds on two older packages (`multicore` and `snow`). `snow` still exists and has MPI and sockets cluster implementations (though the former has been problematic with OpenMPI, so I do not recommend it).

 `parallel` works by forking process from the parent, so the SLURM script will look different.
 It will specify `--nodes=1` `--ntasks=1` (one node, one process)